wearearima/blog/_posts/en/2020-09-03-contract-testing.markdown

 }
 ```

 This is just an example of a test that we could do.
-We have used the example to test [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver){:target="_blank"}, but we could have directly mocked Webclient or used one of the other alternatives which exist such as [Wiremock](http://wiremock.org/){:target="_blank"}, [TestContainers](https://www.testcontainers.org/modules/mockserver/){:target="_blank"}....(in the not too distant future we’ll meet them again for sure;)).
+We have used the example to test [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver){:target="_blank"}, but we could have directly mocked Webclient or used one of the other alternatives which exist such as [Wiremock](http://wiremock.org/){:target="_blank"}, [TestContainers](https://www.testcontainers.org/modules/mockserver/){:target="_blank"}....(in the not too distant future we’ll meet them again for sure ;)).

 In the _producer_ we could also test the REST API using the tools offered by SpringBoot.
 Let's look at it too through an example.